Advocacy Frequently Asked Questions

 What is Legal Affairs? –

-Legal Affairs includes NCAJ’s amicus program, our moot court program for NCAJ members with an upcoming appellate argument, general appellate assistance, and the NCAJ Ethics Committee.
+Legal Affairs includes NCAJ’s amicus program, our moot court program for NCAJ members with an upcoming appellate argument and general appellate assistance.

 How do I request appellate assistance? –